 It is a statue of Tom Lamb.
 Who was he?
 Tom was born in 1898 in Grand Rapids Manitoba.
 His British father and mother were Anglican missionaries in the north.
 His Dad did many different jobs but was primarily a school teacher.
 Tom’s family moved to Moose Lake in 1900.

 The airline hauled fish and furs, trappers and fishermen.
 They transported Inuit families and equipment for oil rigs.
 They handled emergency and medical evacuations.
-The motto of the airline was “Don’t ask us where we fly!
+The airline’s motto was “Don’t ask us where we fly!
 Tell us where you want to go.”

 Tom, also known as the “Babe Ruth of bush pilots” married Jennie and they had nine children.
 The Lamb kids all started flying by sitting behind the steering wheel of a plane on their Dad’s lap in the cockpit.

-Their six sons all became career pilots as well and went into business with their Dad.
+Their six sons all became career pilots and went into business with their Dad.
 By 1959 Lambair had logged more than 1,500,000 air miles, owned twenty planes and employed 40 pilots.
-In 1960 Tom, who by now had earned the nickname “Mr. North” let his sons take over most of the airline business since he still had his fur trading operation to run, a 7,240 acre cattle ranch to maintain and 24 grandchildren to keep him busy.
+In 1960 Tom, who had earned the nickname “Mr North” let his sons take over most of the airline business since he still had his fur-trading operation to run, a 7,240-acre cattle ranch to maintain and 24 grandchildren to keep him busy.